What do I need to fillet a fish?

 - something for sharpening the knife (sharpening steel, whetstone, carbide sharpener)

-- the courage to read this guide/ tutorial
+- the 5 min time to read this Guide/ tutorial

 A few forewords: When I started filleting, the filleting surrounded a great mystery.
 I bought my first filing knife and if I’m honest it was a shame about the first fish and the knife.
 Soon it was too dull to cut an apple.